Contents - Index - Previous - Next

 Copy to Clipboard

 All products of the Shadow Analyzer Collection allow to copy images of their windows into the Clipboard of the Windows system.
-In Addition, the highest product Shadow Analyzer allows to copy also the text and tables of its "solar" windows into the Clipboard.
+In addition, Shadow Calculator and Shadow Analyzer allow to copy also the text and tables of its "solar" windows into the Clipboard.

 These options are gathered in the "Copy To Clipboard" section of the Edit menu.
 They allow to transfer data like images, tables, and plane text from our products to the applications like MS Word, MS Excel, MS PowerPoint, MS Photo Editor, etc.

 The Clipboard is a powerful inner mechanism of the Window system that implement the data transfer between different application programs.
 You know it by common Copy and Paste commands of different applications that you use everyday.
 For example, you can copy a text fragment or a picture from your Internet browser, and then paste it into your MS Word document.